jaym096/Bayesian-Linear-Regression/README.md

 The project consists of 2 code files (.py):\
 _main.py_, _supporting_functions.py_

-The pp2data folder containing all the data set.
+The pp2data folder contains all the data set required for the project.
 The code considers that the data folder is in the same directory as the code.

 ## HOW TO RUN THE CODE
     1. To run the code you only have to use the main.py file which takes two command line arguments